cention-adly/ferite-testlib/README.md

 ==============

-Ferite testlib consists of several ferite modules ([testlib](#testlib),[assert](#assert)) and a shell script ([fe-runtests](#fe-runtests)) to write and run tests.
+Ferite testlib consists of several ferite modules ([testlib](#testlib),[assert](#assert)) and a shell script ([fe-runtests](#fe-runtests)) that allows you to:

+- Easily write clean, readable tests.
+- Easily run tests.
-Tests are organized into test suites and test cases.
+- Organize test suites and test cases.

 The API has been designed to be easy to read and requires minimal boilerplate to write:

 	uses 'testlib', 'assert'; // really, this is all the boilerplate